Single-Issue EMDR Intensive Therapy

 Examples May Include:

-• Specific events or recent experiences such as a breakup, workplace incident, legal or financial shock, or a sudden life change
+• A specific or recent event, such as a breakup, workplace incident, legal or financial shock, or sudden life change

-• Ongoing responses to a single major event such as the aftermath of a natural disaster, the loss of a loved one, or a life-altering incident where the impact continues to linger
+• Ongoing effects of a single major event, such as loss, a natural disaster, or another life-altering experience that continues to linger

 When a Single-Issue Intensive may be a Good Fit